mezmer420/dashi/README.md

 - "RawMessage" context command still work-in-progress
 - If you work then immediately use daily while your work minigame is still in progress, then finish the work minigame, you'll lose the coins you got from daily
 - Some events possibly not being logged properly
+- Some occasional music issues (usually problems with DisTube, not the bot)

 ## Features: